FountainOfInk/chaincord/README.md

-# Chaincord
+# Chaincord (Work in Progress)
-A fast (hopefully) Discord client written in Rust, using ewebsock, reqwest, and egui.
+A Discord client written in Rust, using ewebsock, reqwest, and egui.